AstraZeneca says EU loses legal bid for more vaccine supplies by end-June | Business

 But European Commission President Ursula von der Leyen said Friday's ruling supported the EU's view that AstraZeneca -- against which the bloc has recently launched a second lawsuit -- had failed to meet its commitments.
 The Anglo-Swedish pharmaceutical giant committed in a contract to do its best to deliver 300 million doses to the 27-nation bloc by the end of June, but production problems led the company to revise down its target to 100 million vaccines.

 The court said in a statement that AstraZeneca must deliver 15 million doses by July 26, another 20 million by Aug.
 23 and another 15 million by Sept.
 27, for a total of 50 million doses.
+The EU had asked for 90 million doses in the second quarter.
 Should the company miss these deadlines it would face a penalty of "10 euros ($11.8) per dose not delivered", the EU Commission said.
+The EU had asked for a fine of 10 euros per dose per day.

 AstraZeneca said other measures sought by the Commission had been dismissed, and the court had found that the EU had no exclusivity or right of priority over other parties the drugmaker had contracts with.
 "The judgment also acknowledged that the difficulties experienced by AstraZeneca in this unprecedented situation had a substantial impact on the delay," AstraZeneca said in a statement.